Thursday, 16 February 2023

 2 eggs, hard-boiled, shelled and kept hot in hot water

-mango chutney, preferably from the Whitstable Pickle Company, to serve
+mango chutney, preferably from Tracklements, to serve

 Cook the haddock in barely simmering water for 6 minutes.
 Lift the fish from the poaching liquid (reserve the liquid as stock) and, when cooled a little, remove the bones and skin and flake the fish.